 Leica S Typ 007 versus Leica S2

 The side-by-side display below illustrates the physical size and weight of the Leica S Typ 007 and the Leica S2.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All size dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the S Typ 007 – represents the basis for the calculations across all the size and weight measures).
+Three consecutive views from the front, the top, and the rear side are shown.
+All width, height and depth dimensions are rounded to the nearest millimeter.
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the S Typ 007 – represents the basis for the calculations across all the size and weight measures).

 In this particular case, the Leica S Typ 007 and the Leica S2 have exactly the same width and height, and, thus, have identically-sized bodies.
 However, the S2 is markedly heavier (12 percent) than the S Typ 007.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.